 15. What are MOA and AOA?

-Memorandum of Association (MOA) is a document that contains all the fundamental data which are required for the company incorporation.
-Articles of Association (AOA) is a document containing all the rules and regulations that govern the company.
+Memorandum of Association (MOA) is a document that contains essential information for the incorporation of the company.
+Articles of Association (AOA) on the other hand, is a document that contains all the rules and regulations that govern the company.

 16. In what circumstances are physical copies of MOA and AOA required to be signed and attached?

-Physical copies are needed to be signed and attached in case non- individual first subscribers are based out of India, or individual foreign subscribers do not hold a business visa.
+Physical copies of the MOA and AOA are needed to be signed and attached in the case where there are non-individual first subscribers, who are based out of India, or individual foreign subscribers do not hold a business visa.
 It is to be noted that if physical MOA and AOA are filed, then there is no need to attach eMOA and eAOA.